steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 Having less features makes it also easier to learn.
 As one has to revert to more creative ways.
-It is even possible to use multiple MCU to achieve what we want, leaning into the world of multichip computing.
+It is even possible to use multiple MCU to achieve what we want, leaning into the world of multi-chip computing.

 In addition, the fact that the AT89C2051 is used is almost every cheap DIY clock kit is a guarantee of very cheap availability, because it give incentives